 Our Data Protection Officer is Ms Sobia Hussein Business Manager - SmartCare Federation,

-We are pleased to welcome our new GP Trainees: Registrar Dr Ingeborg Heetman (female), who will be with us for the next 12 months from July 2018 and Dr R. Hall ( female ) and Dr H. Davies (male)FY2 who will be with us for the next 4 months.
+We are pleased to welcome our new GP Trainees: Dr R. Hall ( female ) ST2 and Dr J. Hunt (female)FY2 who will be with us for the next 4 months.

 During their time with us, they will be seeing patients as members of our GP clinical team.